-For Union County, the TRI database was queried for the years 2000 through 2012, the most recent year available.
-The results of the query are summarized below in Table 4-X. The total on site and off-site disposal or releases is reported in pounds, and includes facilities for all industries and chemicals in Union County.
+Union County.
 The table results show the number of facilities reported in the TRI database for Union County has declined from a high of 54 in 2001 to 33 in 2011.
 The quantity of the combined on and offsite disposal and releases has also declined from a high of just over 3.9 million pounds in 2000 to slightly more than 2.7 million pounds in 2009.
 Although the total pounds released have varied by year, the overall trend has been downward over the past 12 years.

-Table 4-29 Union County Toxic Release Inventory: 2000 - 2012 Summary of On-site and Off-site Reported Disposed of or Otherwise Released (in pounds) (Source: US EPA - Toxic Release Inventory Database, March, 2014)
+Table 4-30 Union County Toxic Release Inventory: 2000 - 2012 Summary of On-site and Off-site Reported Disposed of or Otherwise Released (in pounds) (Source: US EPA - Toxic Release Inventory Database, March 2014)